How to use Wagn

 Saving/cancelling and deleting cards

 Underneath the editing area, you'll see "Save" and "Cancel" buttons.
 Click "Save" to save your edits, or "Cancel" if you want to leave the card as it was.
-If you have permissions, you'll also see a button for deleting the card.
+If you have permission, you'll also see a button for deleting the card.

 Linking and Inclusion